 The DIC at North-Eastern Hill University, Shillong started functioning from November 1999.
 The Centre has greatly met the need for relevant IT services of the University and adjoining institutions of the northeastern region of the country.
-In the past eighteen years more than ten thousand users of the region have used the Centre's facilities and services.
+In the past twenty-two years more than ten thousand users of the region have used the Centre's facilities and services.
 National trainings, refresher courses at the University level, and regular in-house training for researchers, M. Sc. students and staff of the University on IT relevance in biological science are the regular feature of Centre/s activities.

 Till date 20 national training programmes and 13 refresher courses have been conducted.
 A National Seminar on 'Patenting in Biotechnology' sponsored by DBT was organized by the Centre in October 2003.
 The Centre also gives access to subscribed Biotechnology Abstracts and Reference Update to users and also to email on request.
 The Internet access, recently upgraded to Leased Line, scanning, and printing, has greatly benefitted the researchers and students who otherwise have very limited access to such services and facilities.
 The Centre has compiled data in HTML format on CD for the "Helminth Parasite Spectrum in Northeast India" (submitted to DBT for copyright and publishing), "Traditional Fermented Foods and Beverages of the Sikkim Himalayas"; "Medicinal Plants of Meghalaya" and "Mosquito Fauna of Northeast India with Special Reference to Medically Important Vectors".
 Another focal point of the activity is development of software on Visual basic for information on classification and taxonomy of plants.Summary of the progress made by the Centre from its inception